-- 3.1 This section of the report sets out revised demographic projections for the Greater Cambridge area disaggregated to Cambridge and South Cambridge associated with the four scenarios. - 3.2 Chapter 3 of the HNSG document presents a number of pieces of analysis relating to the demographic profile of the study area.
+- 3.1 This section of the report sets out revised demographic projections for the Greater Cambridge area disaggregated to Cambridge and South Cambridge associated with the standard method and the four scenarios. - 3.2 Chapter 3 of the HNSG document presents analysis relating to the demographic profile of the study area.
 Most of this is not influenced by the future projections.
-For clarity, below is a list of the analysis carried out in the HNSG that has not been re-considered for this report: - Past Population Trends including consideration of population growth in the 2011-2019 period (it should be noted that ONS has since published data for 2020); - Age structure generally summarised in 5-year age bands and provided for 2019 (as above this data is now available for 2020); - Components of population change looking at why populations have changed, including information on births, deaths and migration.
+For clarity, below is a list of the analysis carried out in the HNSG that has not been re-considered for this report. - Past Population Trends including consideration of population growth in the 2011-2019 period (it should be noted that ONS has since published data for 2020); - Age structure generally summarised in 5-year age bands and provided for 2019 (as above this data is now available for 2020); - Components of population change looking at why populations have changed, including information on births, deaths and migration.
 The report analysed the 2001-19 period, with data now being available for 2020; and - Household composition data initially drawn from the 2011 Census (and hence not updated).
-Also, some information was drawn from the 2018-based sub-national household projections (SNHP), which again has not been updated. - 3.3 Section 5 of the HNSG report then moved on to look at demographic projections, this initially began with consideration of housing need using the Standard Method.
+Also, some information was drawn from the 2018based sub-national household projections (SNHP), which again has not been updated. - 3.3 For the data above, the reader should refer back to the HNSG report.
+Where it has been noted that new data has been made available since this report was written, GL Hearn consider it is unlikely that it would make a material change to the outputs in this report.
+It has therefore not been used. - 3.4 Section 5 of the HNSG report then moved on to look at demographic projections, this initially began with consideration of housing need using the Standard Method.
 Within the report, the Standard Method was based on household growth in the 2020-30 period and an affordability ratio for 2019.
-Whilst the projections have not been updated (being the 2014-based SNHP) a different time period (2021-31) would arguably be used if the same calculation were to be carried out now.
-For the affordability ratio, ONS has now published equivalent data for 2020. - 3.4 In Chapter 5, the HNSG developed a projection linked to the Standard Method.
+Whilst the projections have not

+- been updated (being the 2014-based SNHP) a different time period (2021-31) would arguably be used if the same calculation were to be carried out now.
+For the affordability ratio, ONS has now published equivalent data for 2020. - 3.5 In Chapter 5, the HNSG developed a projection linked to the Standard Method.
 Essentially this projection took the housing need as calculated and then sought to project how the population and household structures might change if that level of housing delivery were achieved (and these homes were filled, subject to a small allowance for vacant properties).
-The Standard Method provided a detailed demographic output which can also be put into context with the higher scenarios developed in the HERR.

-- 3.5 The analysis began by considering the base population in 2019, this took account of not only the published mid-year population estimates (MYE) from ONS but also estimates from other sources (in this case the Patient Register). - 3.6 This was done as there were concerns about some of the MYE, particularly for Cambridge, where this source suggested only very modest population growth in the 2011-19 period. - 3.7 Subsequently both MYE and Patient Register data has been published for 2020.
+The Standard Method provided a detailed demographic output which can also be put into context with the higher scenarios developed in the HERR. - 3.6 The analysis began by considering the base population in 2019, this took account of not only the published mid-year population estimates (MYE) from ONS but also estimates from other sources (in this case the Patient Register). - 3.7 This was done as there were concerns about some of the MYE, particularly for Cambridge, where this source suggested only very modest population growth in the 2011-19 period. - 3.8 Subsequently both MYE and Patient Register data has been published for 2020.
 In the HNSG, projections were developed for the 2020-40 period, whereas in the HERR report projections were developed for 2020-41.
-For this reason, in the current report the Standard Method-based housing needs figure has been rolled forward for a year so as to provide some comparative data.
+For this reason, in the GCA the Standard Method-based housing needs figure from the HNSG has been rolled forward for a year to be as included in the HERR so as to provide some comparative data.